On the fundamental tone of immersions and submersions: Abstract

 \section{Abstract}

-In this paper we obtain a lower bound estimate of the spectrum of Laplacian operator on complete submanifolds with bounded mean curvature, whose ambient space admits a Riemannian submersion over a complete Riemannian manifold with bounded negative sectional curvature.
-This estimate generalizes many previous known estimates.
+In this paper we obtain lower bound estimates of the spectrum of Laplace-Beltrami operator on complete submanifolds with bounded mean curvature, whose ambient space admits a Riemannian submersion over a Riemannian manifold with negative sectional curvature.
+Our main theorem generalizes many previous known estimates and applies for both immersions and submersions.